Auburn High School (Washington)

 Auburn High School, formerly Auburn Senior High School, is a public high school in Auburn, Washington, United States, founded in 1903.
 The school is situated on 18 acre of land in downtown Auburn.
 Its campus includes the Auburn Performing Arts Center (PAC), the Auburn School District Swimming Pool, Auburn Memorial Stadium (also known as Troy Field), tennis courts, softball field and baseball field.
 Beginning with the 2014-2015 school year, staff and students will move into the new Auburn High School located at 711 East Main Street in Auburn.
 Construction of the new school building began on February 24, 2013, following the November 2012 Bond Election, in which Auburn District voters authorized the selling of bonds to fund the new high school building.
 The entire school, with the exception of the PAC and the auto shop building, was replaced.

 Academics

 Auburn offers Advanced Placement classes in biology, calculus, language and composition, literature and composition, Spanish, U.S. history, European history and U.S. politics and government.
-Three foreign languages are taught – French, Spanish, and Chinese – up to the 7/8 (4th year) level.
+Four foreign languages are taught – French, German, Spanish, and Chinese – up to the 7/8 (4th year) level.